candoumbe/Queries/README.md

 Several functions are supported out of the box.
 See [IFunction][class-functions] implementations and associated unit tests to see how to use them when building statemeents.

-💡 You can always use [NativeQuery](src/Queries.Core/Builders/NativeQuery.cs) whenever you need to write a statement that is not yet supported by the libray.
+💡 You can always use [NativeQuery](src/Queries.Core/Builders/NativeQuery.cs) whenever you need to write a statement that is not yet supported by the library.

 ## <a href="#" id='rendering-statements'>Rendering statements</a>
-Renderers are special classes that can produce a SQL string given a [IQuery][class-iquery] instance.
+Renderers are special classes that can produce a SQL string given an [IQuery][class-iquery] instance.

 ```csharp
 IQuery query = GetQuery();